Technical Glossary (Never Complete)

 \[ \begin{aligned} e^{tX} &= 1 + \frac{X}{1!}t + \frac{X^2}{2!}t^2 ... \\ \mathbb{E}[e^{tX}] &= 1 + \frac{\mathbb{E}[X]}{1!}t + \frac{\mathbb{E}[X^2]}{2!}t^2 ... \\ \end{aligned} \]

 Looking for the first moment, one can take the first derivative of this expected value.
-Then, just set \(t\) to be 0, to discard all the remaining terms.
+Then, just set \(t=0\) and discard all the remaining terms.

 \[ M^{k}_X(0) = \frac{d^kM_X(t)}{dt^k} \rvert_{t=0}. \]